The Best Ferry From Athens To Hydra Island in 2023

 Blue Star Ferries & Hellenic Seaways

 Even though my ferry ticket had Blue Star Ferries listed on it, it also had Hellenic Seaways.
-You can look at your ticket, my ticket is pictured below, to get the information you need.

-On the way back to Athens I rode back on the Flying Cat 5.
 Maybe it was a calmer day at sea, but I noticed this ride was a lot smoother than my ride to Hydra.

-Where to catch the Ferry from Piraeus Port to Hydra
+Where to Catch the Ferry From Piraeus Port to Hydra

 The ferry to Hydra departs from the Pireaus port in Athens.
 The ferry gate is Gate E 8.
 You want to arrive at the ferry port approximately 1 hour prior to departure.